cetic/fadi/INSTALL.md

 cd helm
 ./teardown.sh
 ```
-Once the different pods are running, you can start to
+Once the different pods are running, you can try it with a [simple use case](USERGUIDE.md).

 ## 2. Deployment on a generic Kubernetes cluster